ayushxx7/ayush-mandowara-blog/content/DataAnalysis/13-Inferential-Statistics.md

 ### Conditions for Binomial distribution
 1. Total number of trials is fixed at n
 1. Each trial is binary i.e. has only two possible outcomes - success or failure
-1. Probability of scuss is same in all trails, denoted by p
+1. Probability of success is same in all trails, denoted by p
 1. **Formula:** P(X=r) = P(Getting r successes in n trials) = **<sup>n</sup>C<sub>r</sub>\(p\)<sup>r</sup>(1-p)<sup>n-r</sup>**

 ### Examples